Liverpool stumbles, Tottenham impresses in EPL openers - WHIZ News

 There was a distinct American flavor to Leeds’ 2-1 win over Wolverhampton at home.

-U.S international Brenden Aaronson played a key part in the winning goal as he rushed in to meet a cross from Patrick Bamford, although it was credited as an own goal by defender Rayan Ait-Nouri, who got a touch on the ball.
+U.S international Brenden Aaronson played a key part in the winning goal as he rushed in to meet a cross from Patrick Bamford, although it was credited as an own goal by defender Rayan Ait-Nouri, who tried to clear the ball only to poke it into his own.

+Leeds went behind early when Daniel Podence scored for the visitors in the sixth minute with a volley that spun off the turf and in off the underside of the crossbar.

-Aaronson and fellow U.S. international Tyler Adams made their first start for Leeds, which is managed by American coach Jesse Marsch.
+Aaronson and fellow U.S. international Tyler Adams made their first starts for Leeds, which is managed by American coach Jesse Marsch.

-Promoted Bournemouth beat Aston Villa 2-0 thanks to goals from Jefferson Lerma and Kieffer Moore.
+“All the debutants did quite well,” Marsch told the BBC. “(Aaronson) is relentless.
+He is nonstop.
+His work rate is incredible.
+I know him well and the thing I know about him is he is only going to get better.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports